RikuPy/xivuniversalis/README.rst

 Overview
 ========

-xivuniversalis is an asynchronous Python library for the `Universalis REST API <https://docs.universalis.app/>`__.
+xivuniversalis is an unofficial asynchronous Python library for the `Universalis REST API <https://docs.universalis.app/>`__.

 Important
 =========